-- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between regularly scheduled shifts unless the employee specifically requests otherwise, provided that this would not apply to extended tours or daylight savings changeover. - (b) Full-time employees who are not working permanent shift, will not be scheduled to rotate over more than two different shifts during a week. - (c) Full time employees will be scheduled at least forty-eight (48) hours off following scheduled night shifts before being scheduled for a day or evening shift unless mutually agreed otherwise. - 15.15 Current employees as of July 1, 2013 who are assigned to a permanent shift shall continue to work in that capacity unless mutually agreed. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident Care two (2) weeks prior to the posting of the schedule.
+- 15.14 (a) There will be an interval of not less than fifteen and one-half (151⁄2) hours off between regularly scheduled shifts unless mutually agreed between the employee and the employer.
+It is understood that this does not apply to innovative or extended tours or other scheduling arrangements. - (b) Full-time employees who are not working permanent shift, will not be scheduled to rotate over more than two different shifts during a week. - (c) Full-time employees will be scheduled at least forty-eight (48) hours off following scheduled night shifts before being scheduled for a day or evening shift unless mutually agreed otherwise. - 15.15 Current employees who are assigned to a permanent shift shall continue to work in that capacity unless mutually agreed. - 15.16 Requests for specific days off shall be submitted in writing to the Director of Resident care two (2) weeks prior to the posting of the schedule.
 Approval for such requests will be at the discretion of the Director of Resident Care and will not be unreasonably denied.
-The employee will receive a response no later than seven (7) calendar days after the request was submitted.
+The employee will receive a response no later than three (3) business days after the request was submitted. - 15.17 The night shift shall be the first of the day. - 15.18 There shall be no split shifts. - 15.19 Work schedules to be posted two (2) weeks in advance to cover a six (6) week period. - 15.20 The Employer will provide schedules so that employees will not work more than 'seven (7) consecutive days and have every other week end off. - 15.21 (a) Shifts which become available after the schedule is posted shall be offered to regular part-time on the basis of seniority before any casual part-time employees are utilized.
+Where no regular part-time employee is willing to perform the available work, casual part-time employees on the basis of seniority will then be offered such work. - (b) Where premium (overtime) shifts become available such shifts shall be offered first to full-time employees on the basis of seniority, then regular part-time employees on the basis of seniority and then to casual part-time employees on the basis of seniority